Joyce B. Siegel

 Joyce Bernhardt Siegel (born June 28, 1933, daughter of Maurice and Ruth Bernhardt) is a Montgomery County, Maryland, community leader and activist primarily in the area of equal opportunity housing.

-Siegel played a critical role in the revitalization of the Scotland community in the mid-1960s, founded and served as board member of multiple community organizations, and served as a board member of the Montgomery County Housing Opportunities Commission (HOC).
+Siegel played a critical role in the revitalization of Maryland's Scotland community in the mid-1960s, founded and served as board member of multiple community organizations, and served as a board member of the Montgomery County Housing Opportunities Commission (HOC).
 She worked as a Head Start teacher, on the Sentinel newspapers staff (and created its Newspaper in the Classroom program), and on the HOC staff.
 She attended Smith College and Towson State College.
-She has a MPA from the University of Southern California (USC) and a BA in American Studies from the University of Maryland, College Park.
-She is married to Alan R. Siegel and has three grown children.
+She has a Master of Public Administration degree from the University of Southern California (USC) and a BA in American Studies from the University of Maryland, College Park.
+She is married to Alan R. Siegel and has three grown children, eight grandchildren, and two great grandchildren.